 In 2016, the PTRC, Piedmont Land Conservancy and other organizations joined together to begin planning for the implementation of “Piedmont Legacy Trails,” a regional branding effort to provide residents and visitors one platform to easily locate and access our trail system.
 The AmeriCorps Piedmont Legacy Trails Coordinator will work with PTRC staff, the Piedmont Land Conservancy and the Steering Committee to implement the Piedmont Legacy Trails vision.

 The PTRC planning department recognizes the valuable role environmental education plays in our community.
 While we are making strides in our stormwater education program, particularly with the support of our current AmeriCorps member, we see first-hand the impact lack of exposure to nature has on citizens of the Piedmont Triad.
 The successful implementation of a regional trails program has the potential to bridge the divide between our citizens and the natural world and increase environmental stewardship while also recognizing the environmental, social, psychological, and spiritual benefits only nature can provide.

-- Passion for promoting outdoor education
+- Self-starter with a Passion for promoting outdoor education

 - Excellent writting and communication skills

 - Working knowledge of Adobe Creative Cloud; ArcGIS10 & handheld GPS preferred

 - Ability to lift objects up to 25lbs

 - Academic or professional background in planning, conservation, environmental studies, or geography/mapping preferred

 - Demonstrated ability to work cooperatively, creatively and effectively with people of all ethnic, socio-economic, and cultural backgrounds